bobcozzi/rpgiv2free/README.md

   - Calculation (C) Specs (in progress)
   - "fixed format" style Embedded SQL Statements
   - Procedure (P) Specs

+- **Bonus Editing Features**
+- **Smart RPG Tab key** When enabled (default: `true`) then on fixed-foramt RPG IV statements, when the TAB key is pressed, it moves to the next available "tab" location for the specification.
+For example: On a C (calc) spec, it'll tab from factor 1 to the opcode then to factor 2 and so on.
+The tab is non-distructive so you can tab over existing code now quickly and safely.
+To turn these feature off, press the "RPG Smart Tab" option on the bottonm status bar of the editor winodow.
+- **Smart RPG Enter key** When enabled (default: `true`) then on fixed-format RPG IV statments, when you press ENTER, the current line is **not** broken and a new line with the same source spec type is inserted.
+The cursor is moved under the first non-blank position (after the spec) of the previous line.
+To turn this off, go to the settings for the `rpgiv2free` extension.
+- **Colmnary Boundaries** When the Smart RPG Tab key is enabled (on) the extension highlights the boundaries of each fixed-format RPG IV statement to show where the various fields such as Factor 1, Opcode, Factor 2, Result Field, etc. are located.
+This gives you a visual cue to verify that you are editing in the correct location.
+To use this feature, turn of the VS CODE for IBM i "Format Ruler" setting, using Shift+F4.
+On my personal VS CODE install, I turn this feature off by default in the settings.json file.
+To do that, Ctrl+, (or Cmd+, on macOS) then search for this setting:
+- `"vscode-rpgle.rulerEnabledByDefault": false,` if it is not false, set it to false as shown.
+Note to turn it back on during your edit session, use Shift+F4 this setting only changes the startup attribute but it is still available, although in my view it needs a bit of refinement before I would recommend using it.

 ## Extension Settings